larchen/machine-intelligence/CLEVR/word_embeddings/word2vec/README.md

 ## Word2Vec on CLEVR questions

-Trains word2vec on CLEVR questions and answers
+Trains word2vec on CLEVR questions and answers, stores results (vocabulary) in metadata.tsv.
+You can use Tensorboard for visualization of results.

 ### To run: